-When an employee exceeds three (3) incidents of tardiness within a thirty (30) day period, they may be subject to disciplinary action.
+When an employee exceeds three (3) incidents of tardiness within a thirty (30) day period, the bargaining unit member may be subject to disciplinary action.
 Once discipline has been imposed, any additional incidents of tardiness within one hundred eighty (180) day period will subject the employee to further disciplinary action.